XueqiC/xueqic.github.io/_pages/about.md

 Research
 =======
-My research interests lie in machine learning on graphs and data ming.
+My research interests lie in machine learning on graphs and data mining.

 News
 =======